mseminatore/TeslaJS/README.md

 # Samples

-A collection of samples are provided in the Examples directory.
+A collection of samples are provided in the `samples` directory.
 These demonstrate some basic usage scenarios for the library.
 To use the samples first:

-    cd Examples
+    cd samples
     node sampleName

 After running the [login](#loginjs) sample an auth token will be cached locally.